 When we first started using Slack software to share our most important things, every employee reliably posted their daily updates.
 After a few weeks, though, we noticed a gradual drop-off in the number of people who consistently shared their updates.

 To increase adoption and get back to sharing daily updates, we linked Slack with Watershed with two goals in mind:

 - Reward people who update their daily statuses.

 With Watershed and Slack’s integration, information about daily updates is passed from Slack to Watershed via a simple PHP connector app we created.
 When a user updates his or her status with a specific keyword (in our case, the message needs to start with “Daily:”), the connector generates an xAPI statement and sends it to Watershed.

-We use an internal Watershed account to track the Slack updates in addition to things such as client app usage and survey results (note: Stay tuned for additional Featured Features on these topics.).
+We use an internal Watershed account to track the Slack updates in addition to things such as client app usage and survey results.

 For the Slack integration, we display a leaderboard for who has updated his or her status the most during the last 30 days:

 Please note how low our CEO Mike Rustici is on the leaderboard.
 Time to pick up the Slack, Mike!

 We use a line card to track status updates over time.

 We use Watershed to gamify our status updates.
 After employees update their statuses and xAPI statements are sent to Watershed, Watershed sends the number of unique days each person has updated his or her status in the last month to the PHP script.
 From there, the script calculates a percentage and sends that number back to Slack.